aspose-cells/Aspose.Cells-API-References/english/go-cpp/SparklineGroupCollection/Add_SparklineType_String_Bool_CellArea/_index.md

 ## Add_SparklineType_String_Bool_CellArea function

-Adds an SparklineGroup with Sparkline to the collection.
+Adds an SparklineGroup with some Sparkline to the collection.

 ```go